erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 This would be the case in a remote control scenario, where an operator would control the rotation manually.

 As also pointed out in @LeeAnalysisFieldApplicability2012 the inertia of the part to be rotated obviously has a major impact on the torque required to perform the rotation.
-Therefore this control loop utilizes our knowledge regarding the torque output by the CMGs and the measured rotation speed to estimate the inertia of the part.
+Therefore this control loop utilizes our knowledge regarding the torque output by the CMGs and the measured rotational accelleration to estimate the inertia of the part.
 This should improve the performance of the controller when used for programmed rotations but also ensure a consistent remote control experience for the operator as their speed control will be similar, regardless of the part being handled.

 ![Control flow for the compensation of process torques](./figures/process-controller.png){ #fig:process-controller }